MicrosoftDocs/WindowsCommunityToolkitDocs/docs/mvvm/PuttingThingsTogether.md

 }
 ```

-Once we have our service and our models, can plug them into our viewmodels to complete our backend.
+Once we have our service and our models, we can plug them into our viewmodels to complete our backend.
 While doing so, we can also replace those `object` placeholders with the `Post` type we've defined:

 ```csharp
 public sealed class SubredditWidgetViewModel : ObservableRecipient